The Farm Team

 The Leduc Family owned the farm for over 100 years prior to Corie and Adam.
 Until 2004, Maurice Leduc operated a dairy business at the farm.
 He had taken over the business from his father.
 Maurice and his 4 siblings all still live on Cheesefactory Road and provide Corie and Adam with constant support and guidance as they have taken over operations at the farm.
 You’ll likely see Maurice on his tractor helping Adam with projects around the farm.
 Any excuse to get Maurice on the tractor and he is usually up for it!

 When Corie and Adam purchased the Leduc Farm, they knew they needed to get the bakery and farm store up and running as quickly as possible.
 That fall and winter, they quickly put together plans to convert a portion of the barn into the bakery and farm store.
 The first step was to convert part of the old dairy barn cow stalls into a clean, insulated bakery space.
 That winter, they ripped out the old stalls, pulled out the old concrete floor, and transformed a 36x30ft space into the future bakery and farm store.
 They worked with mason William Davenport to design and build the bread oven.
 The bread oven at Bread & Butter Farm has a hearth that is 6ftx9ft and is surrounded by up to 2 ½ ft of insulation.
 William and Adam worked from March – April to build the oven.
-Simultaneously, Erik was leading the renovation of the rest of the bakery and farm store – new windows, wiring, plumbing, insulation, etc. Since early May, we have been open for business!
+Simultaneously, Erik was leading the renovation of the rest of the bakery and farm store – new windows, wiring, plumbing, insulation, etc. Since May of 2010, we have been open for business!

 Adam WilsonAdam decided few years back that he had to focus his farming and food interests on cows and bread.
 With four years of farming apprenticeship training and three years of bread baking experience under his belt, he traveled to Germany in the winter of 2007, where he studied traditional bread baking techniques, dairy cow husbandry, and cheese making.
 Returning home, he built two bread ovens in two years, selling bread first at the Norwich Farmer’s Market, and then the Burlington Farmer’s Market.
 He began to build his herd, starting with his first Jersey Cow, Marilyn and heifer calf Rachel.